hanmertens/dary_heap/README.md

 the standard library.
 The `BinaryHeap` provided by this crate should therefore provide similar performance as that of the standard library, and the other heap types provided by this crate may provide performance improvements.

+The version of the standard library this crate is based on is currently 1.46.0.
+The minimum supported Rust version is currently 1.41.0; this can be increased in a minor level release, but not in a patch level release.
+There are no stability guarantees for the `unstable` and `unstable_nightly` features.
+Changes to the behavior of nullary heaps (that should not be used anyway) are also not considered to be breaking and can happen in a patch level release.

 ## Features